ITINERARY:

 history.
 Or visit the archaeological site at nearby Asini.
 Here, remains of prehistoric settlements and parts of

-ancient city walls estimated to have been built in 300BC can
+ancient city walls can

 be seen.
 Or you can climb a hill to find the Agia